getcursor/cursor/README.md

 # Cursor

-This is an issues-only repo for [Cursor](https://cursor.com).
+[Cursor](https://cursor.com) is a code editor built for programming with AI.

-Creating new tickets for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to prioritize.
+Creating new posts on [the forum](https://forum.cursor.com/) for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to prioritize.

 ## Getting Started